 Extra-tropical cyclones were tracked using an objective tracking algorithm which identifies localised maxima of 850-hPa relative vorticity truncated to T42 spectral resolution.
-In both the control (CNTL) and warm (SST4) experiment about 3500 cyclone tracks were identified.
+In both the control (CNTL) and warm (SST4) experiment about 3500

+- 470 cyclone tracks were identified.
 Warming the SSTs did not change the cyclone life time and lead to a 3.3% decrease in the total number of extra-tropical cyclones.
+This decrease in cyclone number is not statistically significant.
 Moreover, the median intensity of cyclones, as measured by the maximum 850-hPa vorticity, does not change significantly when SSTs are warmed uniformly, however, the intensity distribution of extra-tropical cyclones broadens resulting in more intense, and more weaker cyclones.
-The median deepening rate of all extra-tropical cyclones did not change significantly with warming although the zonal mean Eady growth decreased by 5-10% due to an increase in the hydrostatic stability.
+The median deepening rate of all extra-tropical cyclones did not change significantly with warming although the - 475 zonal mean Eady growth decreased by 5-10% due to an increase in the hydrostatic stability.
 This apparent conflict arises as moisture acts to intensify the extra-tropical cyclones in these simulations whereas the Eady growth rate is a measure of dry baroclinicity.
 In addition, both extra-tropical cyclone genesis and lysis regions move poleward with warming which is consistent with the poleward shift of the eddy-driven jet.
-These results can be compared to those from previous idealised studies as well as to results obtained from full complexity climate models.
-Our result that the maximum relative vorticity of the most extreme cyclones increases with warming is in agreement with results from previous agua planet simulations (Pfabl et al. 2015).
-When our results of extra tropical cyclone agreement with results from previous aqua-planet simulations (Pfahl et al., 2015).
-When our results of extra-tropical cyclone intensity are compared to results based on coupled climate models a complex picture emerges.
-Our result that the number of extreme cyclones increases with warming agrees with the results from Champion et al. (2011) and the southern hemisphere results of Chang et al. (2012) yet disagrees with the results from Bengtsson et al. (2009) and Catto et al. (2011) who both found that the number of intense storms in Europe and the North Atlantic is likely to decrease in the future.

-Cyclone composites of the 200 strongest extra-tropical cyclones were created for both the CNTL and the SST4 experiment.
-The structure of both composite cyclones is qualitatively and even quantitatively very similar to composite cyclones created from reanalysis (Dacre et al., 2012) and historical climate model simulations (Catto et al., 2010).
-This strongly highlights the validity and usefulness of aqua-planet simulations.
-The aim of our composite analysis was to identify how the structure of

-- 600 the most intense extra-tropical cyclones responds to warming.
+Cyclone composites of the 200 strongest extra-tropical cyclones were created for both the CNTL and the SST4 experiment to identify how the structure of the most intense extra-tropical cyclones responds to warming.
 The main focus was on how precipitation and vertical motion respond to warming and the omega equation was utilised to assess changes to vertical motion forced by thermal and vorticity advection and attributable to diabatic heating.
-The main results of how the structure of the 200 most intense extra-tropical cyclones change with warming include: - An increase in total column water vapour (TCWV) everywhere within a 12 degree radius of the cyclone centre and an increase in the meridional TCWV gradient.
-The largest absolute increases in TCWV occur in the warm sector whereas the largest relative increases occur poleward of the warm front. - An increase in the 900-700 hPa layer average potential vorticity at all stages of the cyclone evolution everywhere within a 12 degree radius of the cyclone centre.
-The small absolute increases away from the cyclone centre result from increasing stratification. - 610 3.
-An increase in the 900-hPa wind speed particularly in the warm sector and thus an increase in the size of the area exposed to wind speeds above a certain fixed threshold. - 4.
-An increase in low-level potential vorticity, total and large-scale precipitation, and ascent at 700 hPa ahead of the warm front at all times of the cyclone life cycle which occurs due to an increase in ascent forced by thermal advection and an increase in how diabatic processes enhance ascent. - 615 5.
+The main results of how the structure of the 200 most intense extra-tropical cyclones change with warming include:

+- An increase in total column water vapour (TCWV) everywhere within a 12 degree radius of the cyclone centre and an increase in the meridional TCWV gradient.
+The largest absolute increases in TCWV occur in the warm sector whereas the largest relative increases occur poleward of the warm front. - 2.
+An increase in the 900-700 hPa layer average potential vorticity at all stages of the cyclone evolution everywhere within a 12 degree radius of the cyclone centre.
+The small absolute increases away from the cyclone centre result from increasing stratification.

+- 490 3.
+An increase in low-level potential vorticity, total and large-scale precipitation, and ascent at 700 hPa ahead of the warm front at all times of the cyclone life cycle which occurs due to an increase in ascent forced by thermal advection and an increase in how diabatic processes enhance ascent. - 4.
 An expansion of the area of ascent downstream of the cyclone centre due to increased ascent forced by vorticity advection.
-This is related to a downstream shift and broadening of the 500-hPa trough. - 6.
-A small decrease in the maximum values of ascent at 700 hPa due to vorticity and thermal advection during the cyclone intensification phase and a small increase in the maximum value of ascent due to diabatic heating.
+This is related to a downstream shift and broadening of the 500-hPa trough. - 495

+5. A small decrease in the maximum values of ascent at 700 hPa due to vorticity and thermal advection during the cyclone intensification phase and a small increase in the maximum value of ascent due to diabatic heating.
-7. A small increase in the asymmetry of vertical motion (λ and λ{Area}) with warming and no notably changes to the fractional area of ascent.
-The small increases in asymmetry arises as absolute magnitude of the increase in ascent is greater than the absolute decrease in the magnitude of the descent.